anfama15/Gland-Segmentation-on-colorectal-histology-images-to-identify-adenocarcinoma/README.md

 Extracted features from the images, trained ML classifier models and run prediction on them.

-The classifier that to used are K-NN Classifier, Naïve Bayes Classifier, Decision Tree Classifier and Random Forest Classifier.
+The classifier that are used are K-NN Classifier, Naïve Bayes Classifier, Decision Tree Classifier and Random Forest Classifier.